ibmug/proyecto_1/README.md

    infected population.
 ​
    Green    --> below or equal to 1%.
-   Yellow   --> between 2% and less/equal to 4%.
+   Yellow   --> between 2% or between/equal to 4%.
-   Orange   --> between 2% and less/equal to 4%.
+   Orange   --> between 4% or equal to 5%.
-   Red      --> over or equal to 5%.
+   Red      --> over or equal to 6%.
 ​
 7. The map location and restaurant info change based on user's search.
 ​